Brandon Routh: Superman

 Before filming began, Routh bulked up for the role, gaining 22 pounds to reach a high of 218 pounds.
 Filming for Superman Returns began in Sydney in February 2005.
 The film was released in the U.S. on June 28, 2006, and earned decent reviews from most critics, but was a box office disappointment, grossing only $200 million in the US compared to its estimated budget of $270 million.
-Routh was signed on to appear in two potential sequels, but due to mediocre box office results those never materialized.
+Routh was signed on to appear in two potential sequels, but due to mediocre box office results those never materialised.

 Reviews of Routh's performance were generally positive, with Newsweek noting he "effortlessly lays claim to the iconic role."
 On the other hand, film critic Roger Ebert felt that "Routh lacks charisma as Superman, and I suppose as Clark Kent, he isn't supposed to have any."

 At the 2006 Spike TV Awards, Routh won the award of "Best Superhero" as Superman in Superman Returns, beating out among others, Hugh Jackman as Wolverine.

 In August 2008, Warner Bros. officially announced they intended to reboot the Superman franchise.
 Routh was still set to reprise the role, according to DC Comics president Paul Levitz.
 In 2009, however, Routh's contract to play Superman in another film expired, but he said at the time that he would like to return if given the chance.
 However, British actor Henry Cavill was cast to play Superman in the reboot of the series, Man of Steel.